 REST API Guide¶

-The REST API v2 introduced in Ibexa Platform allows you to interact with an Ibexa Platform installation using the HTTP protocol, following a REST interaction model.
+The REST API v2 introduced in Ibexa DXP allows you to interact with an Ibexa DXP installation using the HTTP protocol, following a REST interaction model.

 REST API reference¶